Nextome/nextome.github.io/docs/Manuals/nextome-hub-web-guide.md

 ### Maps

-The 'Maps' section allows you to configure the system to enable location technologies and various additional services.
+The 'Maps' section allows you to configure the system to enable indoor positioning technology and various additional services.
 This part is organized into 4 subsections 'overview', 'edit rooms', 'color piker', 'installation tips' which will be analyzed below.

 #### Overview